-Auction results report, with volumes and volume-weighted average prices of traded CORCs.
-The Auction results report is made publicly available after each Auction.
-The Marketplace does not publish information which would reveal data on individual trades.
+- The Service Provider may publish an Auction results report, with volumes and volume-weighted average prices of traded CORCs.
+The Auction results report is made publicly available after each Auction. - The Service Provider may publish a Reference Price Index that can be published on its website and / or other media. - The Marketplace does not publish information which would reveal data on individual trades.